adaptinglovecraft/adaptinglovecraft.com/src/content/submissions/concerning-fun-call-of-the-sea.md

 neatly the two might have conversed under slightly different circumstances.
-Such potentialities could be explored via Fisher's terminological pairing of the Eerie and the Weird, given how *Myst*'s unnaturally empty spaces emphasize the former (\"failure of presence\"), and Lovecraft's aliens the latter (\"presence of that which does not belong\").
+Such potentialities could be explored via Fisher's terminological pairing of the Eerie and the Weird, given how *Myst*'s unnaturally empty spaces emphasize the former ("failure of presence"), and Lovecraft's aliens the latter ("presence of that which does not belong").
 Put a pin in that thought, we might return to it at a later point throughout this series.

 The above nagging notwithstanding, *Call of the Sea*'s specific